HCL-TECH-SOFTWARE/Domino-rest-api/docs/howto/production/jwtmultiserver.md

 1. Login into the Management console (Port 8889).

-2. Type a name you want to call this certificate into the "Certificate Name".
+2. Type a name you want to call this certificate into the **Certificate Name**.
 No spaces or special characters.

     - for example: MultiDomain

-3. Click "Create IdP certificate".
+3. Click **Create IdP certificate**.
-4. Domino REST API generates 4 files in this server's [Notesdata]/keepconfig.d directory:
+4. Domino REST API generates 4 files in this server's [notesdata]/keepconfig.d directory:

     - MultiDomain.cert.pem
     - MultiDomain.json